-- a) The SOE Office will provide each candidate desiring to run for countywide office in Bay County the following materials: - (1) Countywide Election Candidate Guide - (2) Florida Code of Elections Chapter 99, 105, 106 - b) Each candidate will be required to sign an acknowledgement of receiving the above three documents. - c) Each candidate will be required to sign an acknowledgement of the requirement to file a DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates form with the SOE Office. - d) Each candidate will be required to sign an acknowledgement of either scheduling a one hour Candidate Class or declining to schedule a Candidate Class.
+- a) The SOE Office will provide each candidate desiring to run for municipal office in Bay County the following materials: - (1) Municipal Election Candidate Guide - (2) Division of Elections Chapters 99, 105 & 106 of the Florida Statutes. - b) Each candidate will be required to sign an acknowledgement of receiving the above two documents. - c) Each candidate will be required to sign an acknowledgement of the requirement to file a DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates form with the SOE Office. - d) Each candidate will be required to sign an acknowledgement of either scheduling a one hour Candidate Class or declining to schedule a Candidate Class.